 My partying was pretty tame, in that I kept it to the weekends and wasn't blacking out, until I turned 21.
 21 obviously kicked off a whole new spree of getting drunk.
 Going out to bars was now a full time hobby and my drinking caught up to speed.
 When I first turned 21, I would have 3-4 long island iced teas in a night, plus shots.
 I eventually graduated to vodka sodas because someone told me there were 2,000 calories in one long island!
-I found the high calorie count appalling and immediately switched to vodka sodas.
+I found the high calorie count appalling and immediately switched to a less caloric drink.
 I thought nothing of the amount of alcohol I was consuming (everyone was doing it!) and still have 3-4 drinks every weekend and some week nights too.
 I loved the ritual of going out- getting gussied up with my friends and picking out our outfits together.
 I loved getting to the bar and the sip of that first drink.
 It was like an instant relaxer.
 I would worry less what people thought of me.
 I was more bold with guys.
 I was brave enough to make out with the hot bartender.
 Needless to say, all the alcohol I was consuming meant I was blacking out on a more regular basis.

 At the time, it seemed harmless.
 I was always surrounded by a gaggle of girls.
 We took care of whomever was the messiest.
 I would wake up and not remember the night or what I said and there was gnawing in the back of my mind that blacking out wasn't "okay".
 Again, I didn't slow down to look at why this was happening.
 I pushed each instance aside and kept doing what I was doing.
 My anxiety was getting worse and I had a lot of fear about nearly everything.
 I went through a phase where anytime it rained I thought the world would end..seriously.
 I would stay up all night worrying to try and keep the planet alive.
 Typing it out sounds ridiculous, which is why I told NO ONE about it, but it felt VERY real to me.
 I was in a state of pure terror nearly all of the time by this point.
 And then I moved to NYC.